mafintosh/http-ssh-agent/README.md

 });
 ```

-If you do not want to to host validation simply do not listen for the `verify` event
+If you do not want to to host validation simply do not listen for the `verify` event.
+You can also choose to pass the hash to challange against as the `verify` option.

 ## License